Caballesjason/my-git-cheatsheet/README.md

 # Git Set Up
 ## First Time Git Configurations Commands
-To set your default text editor for commits, type

-git config --global core.editor "Your text editor"

-The most basic one is nano, but you can also use vim.

 ```git
 # Set your default text editor for commits (The most basic one is nano, but you can also use vim!)
 git config --global core.editor "Your text editor"